c0c0n3/odoo.box/docs/nix-code-overview.md

   Odoo on a single machine.
 Includes our Odoo addons, Postgres DB, Nginx TLS reverse proxy as well as other tools to help with Odoo admin and maintenance tasks like CLI utils and a secure PgAdmin Web UI.
+Plus, you can have Odoo Box automatically get and renew TLS certs from Let's Encrypt.
 The whole service stack gets configured with security in mind, according to Least Privilege and Zero Trust principles.
 - [Server Base][svr-base].
 Strings together the two modules above, enables SSH and sets up a firewall to let in only SSH and HTTP traffic.